Slappie64/Exercism-Challenges/README.md

 In this repository, I will be:

-1. **Completing Daily Challenges:** Every day, I will select a Python challenge from Exercism and attempt to solve it.
-The challenges cover a wide range of topics and difficulty levels, making it an excellent resource for Python enthusiasts of all levels.
+1. **Completing Daily Challenges:** Every day, I will select a challenge from Exercism and attempt to solve it.
+The challenges cover a wide range of topics and difficulty levels, making it an excellent resource for coding enthusiasts of all levels.

 2. **Documenting My Solutions:** I will document my thought process, approach, and the code I write to solve each challenge.
 You can find detailed explanations in the corresponding subdirectories.